benjamingwynn/mc-servermagic/README.md

 To use ServerMagic just start up the complied JAR file in a terminal with something like `java -jar servermagic.jar`

+The current interface is simple, just type `list` to list the servers, `select <server number>` to select a server and `exit` to shut down all of the servers and exit the program.

-If you wish to configure your servers then open up .servermagic/config.json relative to where you opened the ServerMagic JAR.
-The file should be pretty self explanatory for those familiar with both Minecraft servers and JSON, but there are a few rules:
+When you start ServerMagic for the first time you will automatically have a server called `MyServer`.
+If you wish to configure ServerMagic and add your own servers then open `/.servermagic/config.json`, relative to where you opened the ServerMagic JAR.
+The file should be pretty self explanatory for those familiar with both Minecraft servers and JSON, and ServerMagic will even grab the Minecraft JAR file for you, but there are a few rules:

 1. Anything inside of the properties object will modify what is in server.properties, **but it will never add anything new**, only override what is already there.
 2. Minecraft versions *should* be a string, since Mojang's versioning system includes '1.8.1-pre1' and '14w32b', which are not numerical values.

-ServerMagic will automatically download and run Minecraft.
+3. You must have at least one server (obviously).

 Here's an example of a ServerMagic config: